 8. Play disc golf in the park

-Visit Gascoigne Bluff, a gorgeous park complete with the historic Cassina Garden Club Slave Cabins, a fishing pier, and plenty of live oak trees dripping in Spanish moss.
+Visit Gascoigne Bluff, a gorgeous park complete with the Historic Hamilton Plantation Cabins and Grounds, a fishing pier, and plenty of live oak trees dripping in Spanish moss.
 Take the afternoon to explore the park, and best of all, participate in a friendly, but competitive game of disc golf on the shaded, 6-hole disc golf course that uses the natural oaks as obstacles.
 Bring your own discs, and print a scorecard for an enjoyable (and free) family activity.

 Pricing: Disc golf at Gascoigne Bluff is free of charge, but you must bring your own discs.
 If you choose to tour the Cassina Garden Club Slave Cabins, donations are appreciated, but admission is free.
 Please call 912-638-1908 or 912-638-9808 to schedule a tour.